microprediction/monteprediction/TFRO.md

 - My [book](https://mitpress.mit.edu/9780262047326/microprediction/) fortells the rise of prediction networks.
 Audio for chapter one [here](https://github.com/microprediction/building_an_open_ai_network/blob/main/docs/assets/audio/Microprediction_Chapter_1.mp3) and see also [awards](https://microprediction.github.io/building_an_open_ai_network/feedback.html).

 ### If you are looking for a project to work on ...
 I've been long LLMs for a while (see this [essay](https://medium.com/the-modern-scientist/remind-me-again-why-large-language-models-cant-think-acab12da63de)) and I design systems to maximize the use of their weak generalized intelligence.
 If you have ideas, again I'd point you to the play-money [economic prediction markets](https://manifold.markets/MikhailTal?tab=questions) so you can test your theories longitudinally.

-If you have a burning desire to rewrite one of my Python packages in rust, I'd love that.
+Alternatively, if you have a burning desire to rewrite one of my Python packages in rust, I'd love that.

+Contribs to my other packages are also welcome (see [home page](https://github.com/microprediction/home) ).

 ### Can you help me?
 - Constructive feedback on my various writings are invariably greeted warmly (see my [home page](https://github.com/microprediction/home)).